junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1622)
 - 2009-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1622)
 - 2009-02-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-07-15 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2009-12-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-146.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-146.
+- 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 296.